 Have you ever been ready to post a photo but just couldn’t come up with a caption?
 You stare at your photo and end up posting a one liner or skipping the post all together?
 Planning ahead can help.
 Think about planning your photos out on Sunday (or another day) for the whole week.
 This will give you time to really think about what to write before you actually have to post.

-Seek out writing prompts: There are tons and tons of prompts floating around on the internet.
-The New York Times has some great personal narrative ones, even Pinterest has loads of social media caption prompts.
+There are so many writing prompts all over the internet.
+The New York Times has some great personal narrative ones, even Pinterest has many ideas for social media caption prompts.
 You can just scroll through different ones until something jogs your writing.
-I don’t usually use them directly, rather gain inspiration.
+I don’t usually use them directly, rather as a way to be inspired.

 Join my Instagram community for my version of a mini blog.
 I discuss cars, queer love and of course plus size fashion.
 Not only do you get insights on topics that will better your life, but I also offer opportunities to jump in and ask questions that will shape my future blog posts.

 Do you appreciate the posts that I write?
 Please take the time to share it with your friends.
 Sharing is the best form of gratitude and flattery there is!
 Feel free to tag Mechanic Shop Femme so I can comment on your post.
 I would love for you to join my journey through fashion, cars and queer love on Twitter, Instagram and Facebook.